lancerowen23/WHO_Excess_Deaths/README.md

-# WHO_Excess_Deaths
+# Visualizing and Analyzing Excess Death Data from WHO to Gauge COVID-19 Impacts

+Early in the COVID-19 pandemic, it became clear that poor COVID-19 surveillance and reporting in many countries was hampering efforts to understand the full impact of the virus.
+Stakeholders needed a better indication of where healthcare capacity was falling short in preventing COVID deaths.
+As jounalistic outlets began releasing excess death datasets, it became clear that these numbers could be used to estimate the impact of COVID beyond officially reported death numbers.

 This project includes R code that explores and visualizes the WHO's excess death dataset as related to the COVID-19 pandemic.
-The impetus for this work was an inquiry early on in the pandemic about how we could better understand COVID deaths and impacts knowing that many countries had poor surveillance data.
+In particular, it was designed to produce the following deliverables:

+1. An R script that calculates and visualizes (with a bar graph and map) mean excess monthly deaths as a percentage of mean expected monthly deaths and filters the maximum percentage for all countries over the duration of the pandemic.
+2. An R function that allows stakeholders to create time-series graphs of batches of countries with a start and end date of interest.

+Below are some examples of deliverables from this project, including a graph and map of the countries reporting the highest monthly percentage of excess deaths relative to expected deaths over the entire pandemic duration (up to March 2022) as well as two trios of time-series visualizations from the R excess deaths percentage time series function I wrote.

 ![Map](Excess_Deaths_Map.png)